Magenta SportCup

 The Magenta SportCup Tournament or simply called as the Magenta SportCup was a basketball competition played every preseason between teams from the EuroLeague.
 The format of the competition is played in a tournament style.

 KK Crvena zvezda is the incumbent winner of the said tournament.

 History

 The Magenta SportCup Tournament was an annual competition played every September.
-The first edition of the tournmanet was inaugurated in 2021 in Munich, Germany.
+The first edition of the tournament was inaugurated in 2021 in Munich, Germany.